michaeldfallen/sbt-mustache/README.md

 This case class then represents the model needed to render the template and once newed up presents a `.render()` function to generate the html.

-- Provide the mustache traits with a Play Framework compatible content type
+#####Provide the mustache traits with a Play Framework compatible content type

-e.g. [Twirl] provides templates in such a way that they can be returned as the content of a Play Result
+[Twirl] provides templates in such a way that they can be returned as the content of a Play Result

 ```